 Ukuleles are fun.
 After years of never getting around to making any, some friends asked me to make one as a family gift and it has gone on from there.
 On the right is a soprano ukulele build in the style of the early Hawaiian ukuleles.
 It is made almost entirely from Tasmanian blackwood (a close relation to Hawaiian koa), with a 13.5"/34.3cm scale.
 Soundboard bracing is two spruce transverse braces, either side of the soundhole and a spruce plate under the bridge.
-Fretting is done to the Rule of 18, building in the bridge compensation.This one is available for A$800
+Fretting is done to the Rule of 18, building in the bridge compensation.These are available from A$600

 In preparation is The Ukulele - An Illustrated Workshop Manual, which will describe the construction of Soprano, Concert, Tenor and Baritone ukuleles.
 More information here which will be updated as work on the book progresses.
 Several of these instrments have been to illustrate the various methodologies described in the book.

 Above is a 15"/38cm scale concert size ukulele.
 The body is of Huon pine and the neck from Australian red cedar.
 The fretboard and head overlay are from gidgee, an extreemly hard dry country acacia from Western Queensland.

 This is a 17"/43cm scale tenor ukulele.
 This made from mahogany with soundboard made from Californian redwood, recycled from a staircase built in Australia over a century ago.
 The fretboard and bridge are Indian rosewood.The binding and rosette are tortoisehell celluloid.
 The body shape is based on a Gibson LG-0 guitar.
 From A$1200 each

 To the right is a more traditionaly shaped concert ukulele.
 This one is all mahogany with a rosewood fretboard.
 These, in a variety of timbers are available from A$1000